-The current evidence shows no physiological reason why eating before bed should cause weight gain.
+The current evidence shows no definitive physiological reason why eating before bed should cause weight gain.
 However, several studies show that people who eat before bed are more likely to gain weight (

+The reason for this is much simpler than you might expect.
 It turns out that people who eat before bed are more likely to gain weight simply because a bedtime snack is an extra meal and, therefore, extra calories.

-Not only that, but evening is the time of day when many people tend to feel the hungriest.
+Research has also found that those who experience stress tend to see a rise in ghrelin — the hunger hormone — in the evening.
 This makes it even more likely that a bedtime snack will end up pushing your calorie intake over your daily calorie needs (

-Add the fact that most people like to snack at night while watching TV or working on their laptops, and it’s no surprise that these habits might lead to weight gain.
+There are those who like to snack at night while watching TV or working on their laptops, and it’s no surprise that these habits might lead to weight gain.

 This extreme hunger can cause a cycle of eating too much before bed, then being too full to eat much the next morning, and again becoming overly hungry before bed the next evening (

-Additionally, you might want to avoid drinking or eating anything containing caffeine, alcohol, tea, chocolate or hot spices.
+Additionally, you might want to avoid drinking or eating anything containing caffeine, alcohol, tea, chocolate, or hot spices.
 All of these foods can aggravate symptoms.

-People who have reflux should not eat anything for at least 3 hours before bedtime.
+People who have acid reflux should not eat anything for at least 3 hours before bedtime.
 They may also want to avoid trigger foods, which can cause symptoms to worsen.

-Some evidence suggests that, rather than causing weight gain, eating a bedtime snack may actually help some people lose weight.
+Some evidence suggests that, rather than causing weight gain, eating a bedtime snack may help some people lose weight.

 In one 4-week study of adults who were night-snackers, participants who began eating one bowl of cereal and milk 90 minutes after dinner ate an average of 397 fewer calories per day (

-In the end, they lost an average of 1.85 pounds (0.84 kilograms) from this change alone (
+Ultimately, participants lost an average of 1.85 pounds (0.84 kilograms) from this change alone (

 This study suggests that adding a small after-dinner snack may help night-snackers feel satisfied enough to eat less than they would otherwise.
 Over time, it may also have the possible benefit of weight loss.

-There is no recipe for the perfect bedtime snack, but there are some things you should keep in mind.
+There’s no recipe for the perfect bedtime snack, but there are some things you should keep in mind.